emadhbasri/speedcodeFlutter/lib/LoginSignUpAnimation/README.md

 Login SignUp Animation.

-Using MyAnimatedWidget, provider and IndexedStack.
+Using AnimatedWidget, provider and IndexedStack.